yasl-lang/docs/control-flow/control-flow.md

 `"if" expr "{" { stmt } "}" { "elseif" expr "{" { stmt } "}" } [ "else" "{" { stmt } "}" ]`

 The condition can be any valid expression.
-Whether the if statement is executed depends on the [[Truthiness|Truthiness]] of the expression.
+Whether the if statement is executed depends on the [Truthiness](/docs/control-flow/truthiness) of the expression.

 ## While Loops
 While loops take the following form: